- This event has passed.

 Sensitivity readers can help your characters better represent the voices of the oppressed or marginalized.
 Experts in specialized fields or illnesses may deepen and define details.
 Beta readers might help gauge the reaction of your audience or genre.
-By improving the nuances of your writing, your readers can better experience the cross-cultural truth (even in your fiction).
+By improving the nuances of your writing, your readers can better experience the cross-cultural truth, no matter what you write.

 Date: Wednesday, June 27, 2018